Homeschool Healthy Kid-Friendly SnacksMarch 19, 2021

 More About the Author

-Stephanie is the Marketing Director for Soaring with Him Ministries and is a veteran homeschool mom of 21 years.
-Stephanie has had the unique opportunity to have lived in four different countries and four different states.
-Stephanie is also a board-certified nutrition consultant and founder of “No More Band-Aids” which is a ministry of encouragement to caretakers and those suffering from Chronic Disease.
+Stephanie is also a veteran homeschool mom of 21 years and has had the unique opportunity to have lived in four different countries and four different states.
 Stephanie’s passions are homeschooling, travel, health and wellness, and her faith.